jenkins-pipeline/jenkins-pipeline/README.md

 Create in the root of the project a `config` directory with your pipeline config files (yml) based on the example provided by one of the maintainers.

+### jenkins jobs configuration (folder)
+In case of grouping your jobs in [folders](https://wiki.jenkins-ci.org/display/JENKINS/CloudBees+Folders+Plugin) you can speficy the root folder on the configuration

 ### .env file

 Create an `.env` file in your repository with the following format